riganti/dotvvm-docs/Pages/concepts/script-and-style-resources/overview.md

 # Script and style resources overview

 DotVVM has a built-in mechanism for managing resources.
-It supports JavaScript files, inline JavaScript snippets and CSS files.
-It is extensible so it can be used to work with fonts, icons and other kinds of static files.
+It supports JavaScript files, inline JavaScript snippets, and CSS files.
+It is extensible so it can be used to work with fonts, icons, and other kinds of static files.

-The resources are named and stored in a global repository which is configured in [DotVVM configuration](/docs/tutorials/basics-configuration/{branch}).
+The resources are named and stored in a global repository which is configured in [DotVVM configuration](~/pages/concepts/configuration/overview).

 Each resource can also specify its dependencies.
-Thanks to this, DotVVM can include all required resources in the page in the correct order.
+Thanks to this, DotVVM can include all required resources in the correct order.

-And finally, if any DotVVM control needs a particular resource, it can request the resource to be included in the page.
-DotVVM keeps track of the resources needed by controls in the page and renders only the those which are really needed.
+Finally, if any DotVVM control needs a particular resource to be included in the page, it can just request it to be included in the page.
+DotVVM keeps track of the resources required by controls in the page, and renders only the those which are really needed.

+## Resource types

 We have the following types of resources:

 * `ScriptResource` renders the `<script>` element and is used to include JavaScript files.

+* `ScriptModuleResource` renders the `<script type="module">` element and is used to include JavaScript files in the ES module format.

 * `StylesheetResource` renders the `<link rel="stylesheet">` element and is used to include CSS files.

 * `InlineScriptResource` renders the `<script>` element with JavaScript code snippet.

+* `InlineStylesheetResource` renders the `<style>` element with CSS code snippet.

+* `TemplateResource` renders the `<script type="text/html">` template used by some controls (e. g.
+[Repeater](~/controls/builtin/Repeater)).

 * `NullResource` is a special type of resource that doesn't render anything.
 It is used when some control requests the resource to be included in the page, however you have included the resource itself (e.g. in the master page).

+There are also `ViewModuleImportResource`, `ViewModuleInitResource`, and other types of resources that server internal purposes of DotVVM, and should not be used directly.

-## Resource repository
+## Register resources

-> The resource registration has changed in DotVVM 1.1.
-Visit the [Upgrading to DotVVM 1.1](/docs/tutorials/how-to-start-upgrade-from-1-0/1-1) for more details.

 All resources are registered in resource repository found in the `config.Resources` collection.

 You can register a new resource with the `Register` method.
 This method can also replace existing resources if they exists.
 The resources should be registered in the `DotvvmStartup.cs` file.

 ```CSHARP
 config.Resources.Register("bootstrap-css", new StylesheetResource()